 Statistics show that bias in hiring is a prevalent issue in many workplaces.
 For example, studies have found that job applicants with “ethnic-sounding” names are less likely to be called for interviews compared to applicants with “white-sounding” names.
 In terms of gender bias, research has shown that women are less likely to be hired for certain roles and are often offered lower salaries than men.
 Additionally, studies have found that older job applicants face discrimination in the hiring process and are less likely to be hired compared to younger applicants.
 Furthermore, research has shown that individuals with disabilities and certain ethnic minorities are underrepresented in many industries and face barriers to employment.
 These statistics highlight the need for companies to take steps to address and eliminate bias in the hiring process.

 Ways to reduce bias in the hiring process

 To reduce bias in the hiring process, it is important to establish clear, objective criteria for evaluating candidates.
 This can include qualifications, experience, and specific skills required for the job.
 It is also important to have a diverse group of people involved in the hiring process to ensure that a variety of perspectives are considered.
 Additionally, using blind resume review and standardized interview questions can help to prevent unconscious bias.

-Canditech reduces bias in the hiring process by using objective, data-driven methods to evaluate candidates.
+Canditech reduces bias in the hiring process by using objective, data-driven methods to evaluate candidates and hire better.
 The platform utilizes skills assessments, work sample tests, and cognitive and personality tests to objectively measure a candidate’s qualifications and abilities for a specific role, rather than relying on traditional methods such as resumes and interviews, which can be influenced by personal biases.
 Additionally, the platform’s AI-powered automatic scoring system eliminates human bias by providing instant and accurate evaluations of candidates’ responses without the need for human involvement.« Back to Glossary Index